-In 2021, I’m mainly using Dell devices running Windows.
-I have a TracFone, but have not installed any apps on it.
+In 2021, I mainly using Dell devices running Windows.
+I have a TracFone with exactly one non-default app installed: DuckDuckGo’s mobile browser.

 |The acronym TUI can mean Terminal User Interface or Text-based User Interface.|